-The domain alias feature of Google Apps for domains allows you to manage different email adresses from one single inbox.
-It´s easy to set up and makes managing multiple accounts so much more effective.
+Domain alias feature by Google is an easy way, provided by Google Apps to create domains as aliases to one primary domain.
+The domain alias feature of Google Apps for domains allows you to manage different email addresses from one single inbox.
+It´s easy to set up and, it makes managing multiple accounts so much more effective.

-One issue that often comes up though, is that your primary domain is shown next to the domain alias in the emails from-field:
+Learn about issues one may face while adding a Google domain alias.
+One of the issues that often come up though is that your primary domain is shown next to the domain alias in the emails from-field:

 From: [email protected] via primarydomain.com

 Luckily it´s quite easy to get rid of the via link by adding authenticating keys to your email headers.
-Follow the steps below to set up domain aliases without the via-link.
+Follow the steps below to set up a Google domain aliases without the via-link.

-- Wait for propagation – It may take a while before your DNS records are updated on all servers.
-I my case it took about 30 minutes.
-Use Google Apps Toolbox to check for any issues.
+4. Wait for propagation – It may take a while before your DNS records are updated on all servers.
+The whole process took about 30 minutes, in my case.
+If you wish to check for any issues, use Google Apps Toolbox.

-- Verify domain alias to primary email account – Login to your primary email account and configure it for sending mail from your domain alias.
-Use the username of your primary domain (eg if your username is info@primarydomain you should now use [email protected] for the secondary domain).
-Important: Select the Send through domainalias.com SMTP servers.
+5. Verify domain alias to a primary email account – The very last step is to log in to your primary email account and set it up for sending mail from your domain alias.
+You are required to use the username of your primary domain (For example if your username for the primary domain is info@primarydomain you should now use [email protected] for the secondary domain).
+Important: Select the Send through domainalias.com SMTP servers option.
 Set